ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {{hdr}} to request bind.
 If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true.

-When target_host and target_port are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP to that target.
+When "target_host" and "target_port" are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP to that target.
 If the client doesn't have a specific target, or if it wants CONNECT-UDP bind without fallback, it sets both the "target_host" and the "target_port" variables to the '\*' character (ASCII